 Handling Sick Bed Linens

 When someone is ill, opt for one hundred percent white cotton sheets.
 Why?
 They may be boring but are easy to disinfect with hot water.
-Sheets that are bright colors and a synthetic blend can not stand up to the rigors of disinfecting chemicals.
+Sheets that are bright colors and/or a synthetic blend cannot stand up to the rigors of disinfecting chemicals.

-One of the best things you can do to protect yourself is to wear rubber gloves when handling soiled laundry.
+One of the best things you can do to protect yourself is to wear proper gloves when handling soiled laundry.
 At the very least, keep the sheets away from your face and body.
-Always wash the linen as soon as possible to prevent cross-contamination in the... hamper with other clothes and follow these disinfecting tips.
+Always wash the linen as soon as possible to prevent cross-contamination in the hamper with other clothes and follow these disinfecting tips.

 Disinfecting PJs and Clothes

 Chlorine bleach used in the correct amounts and with hot water is excellent at disinfecting clothes.
-However, not every type of fabric can withstand chlorine bleach.
+Keep in mind, however, that not every type of fabric can withstand chlorine bleach.

-Cornell University completed an extensive study on the best ways to disinfect your home laundry and protect your family from bacterial infections and viruses without great expense or ruining your clothes.
+The CDC provides guidelines to disinfect your home laundry and protect your family from bacterial infections and viruses without great expense or ruining your clothes.
+If you or someone in your home wears medical scrubs, you can prevent cross-contamination from office or hospital patients.

 How to Remove Liquid Medicine Stains